Long-distance travel

 Graz - Klagenfurt

 From Graz to Klagenfurt or back again in just two hours? ÖBB also gets you comfortably to destinations not served by rail.
-The ÖBB Intercitybus departs 14 times a day and offers the quality and standard of service that you would expect from ÖBB trains.
+The ÖBB Intercitybus departs at least 8 times a day in each direction and offers the quality and standard of service that you would expect from ÖBB trains.

 Generous and comfortable seating in both the 1st and 2nd class, and WCs and air conditioning, guarantee you an enjoyable journey.
 In the 1st class, you can expect elegant leather seats, working areas and power points, as well as free drinks. ÖBB Intercitybus fares are equivalent to train ticket prices.